IFRIC 20 Stripping Costs in the Production Phase of a Surface Mine

 Required Standards book for a particular year assumes that there is no early application of issued but not yet effective IFRSs; The Issued Standards book assumes early application of all issued IFRSs.

-For the latest version of the interpretation, and where the amendment is to be adopted early, refer to IFRIC 20 2019 Issued Standards.
+For the latest version of the interpretation, and where the amendment is to be adopted early, refer to IFRIC 20 2020 Required Standards.

 Full access to details of all the amendments is only available to Financial Reporting Faculty members.
 Find out how to join the faculty.